LHK Financial Terms of Business

 Copies of our Authorisations are available on request.
 Alternatively, the Central Bank of Ireland holds registers of regulated firms which can be viewed on their website www.centralbank.ie or call 1890 777 777.

 The Firm is subject to the following Codes of conduct issued by the Central Bank of Ireland.
-These Codes offer protection to our clients and details of all the Codes can be found on the Central Bank website www.centralbank.ie: Consumer Protection Code 2012, Minimum Competency Code 2011, Fitness & Probity Standards and the Prudential Handbook for Investment Intermediaries.
+These Codes offer protection to our clients and details of all the Codes can be found on the Central Bank website www.centralbank.ie: Consumer Protection Code 2012, Minimum Competency Code 2011, Fitness & Probity Standards and the Handbook of Prudential Requirements for Investment Intermediaries.

 We are authorised to advise you in relation to Financial Services products (including Investment Products).
 We research the products on your behalf with the Product Producers (Insurers) with whom we hold appointments but we do not guarantee and expressly disclaim responsibility for the financial security of Product Producers (Insurers).